My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Take a Hike (or Climb!)

-Joshua Tree is an adventure playground, and you can take the most advantage of this by doing a hike or climb in the morning hours before the heat of the day sets in fully.
-There are so many options; here are some hiking options I recommend in Joshua Tree National Park:
+Joshua Tree is an adventure playground, and you can take the most advantage of this by doing a hike or climbing in the morning hours before the heat of the day sets in fully.
+There are so many options; here are some hiking options I recommend you include in your 1 day Joshua Tree itinerary:

 |Hidden Valley Nature Trail||Easy||1.0mi||100 feet||1 hour|